Golan and Mt. Hermon

 The Golan Heights borders on Syria and there were a number of very difficult and significant battles fought here during the 1967 and 1973 Wars.
 You can look deep into Syria from a number of observation points and learn about the importance of Israel right to this essential area.
 Now let's visit Mt.
 Bental, a dormant volcano, to get a great panoramic view of the Golan Heights and Syria.
 You can image how difficult the battle in 1973 was as you wend your way through the army bunkers.
 After your visit at the site, be sure to get a cup of coffee from Coffee Anan (which is Hebrew for 'coffee of the clouds' and a clever pun on the name on a former UN leader).

-We'll be sure to watch the movie at Kibbutz El Rom depicting the heroic battle of the Oz 77 tank unit's victory of the very few against the many; learn about Avigdor Kahalani, the key commander who helped fight Syria's 50,000 soldiers and 1,200 tanks with only 40 Israeli tanks at his disposal.
+We'll be sure to watch the movie at Kibbutz El Rom depicting the heroic battle of the OZ 77 Memorial of a tank unit's victory of the very few against the many; learn about Avigdor Kahalani, the key commander who helped fight Syria's 50,000 soldiers and 1,200 tanks with only 40 Israeli tanks at his disposal.
 Nearby you can see the layout of the battlefield with your own eyes, now called Emek Habacha (Valley of Tears) where Kahalani's brigade fought and won the miraculous battle.
 Kahalani, who went on to be Deputy Mayor of Tel Aviv and a Knesset member, received the Medal of Valor for his brave leadership.

 I's time to visit Gamla Nature Reserve, considered the "Masada of the North".
 This is the site where the Jewish community revolted against the Romans in 67 CE, three years before the Temple was destroyed in Jerusalem.
 The word Gamla comes from the Hebrew word 'gamal' meaning 'camel', as the mountain is shaped like a camel's hump with very deep ravines on each side creating a dramatic landscape.
 After weeks of the Roman siege, many of the Gamla residents jumped to their deaths rather than be captured and sent into slavery by the Romans.
 As we visit these ruins, we can also see remnants of one of the oldest known synagogues in the world.
 And don't miss the Griffon vulture observatory in the park, where you can see vulture's nests, as well as their flight around the steep cliffs.